mukhtar-github/Complete-Node.js-Course/7-CRUD Operations Using Mongoose/CRUD Operations Using Mongoose.md

 ```

 So, let's quickly recap.
 Once we have a *schema*, we need to compile that into a *model*, which gives us a *class*, next we can create an object based on that class, and this object *maps* to a document in the *MongoDB* database.
 Next, I'm going to show you how to save this document in our database.

+## 7- Saving a Document

+Alright, so here's our *course* object that *maps* to a *course* document in *MongoDB*.
+Now, let's save this to our database.
+So, this *course* object has a method called *save*.
+Here, we're dealing with an asynchronous operation, because it's going to take some time to *save* this course to the database, because we are going to access the file system, that's why, we are dealing with an asynchronous operation.
+The result of this operation will be ready in the future.
+So this method returns a *Promise*.
+We can *await* it and get the result.
+Now this result is the actual *course* object that is saved in the database.
+So when we